Department of Mathematics

 Office Hours: Pierce 2423

-I am currently a fourth year PhD student at the University of California, Riverside.
+I am currently a fifth year PhD student at the University of California, Riverside.
 In May 2013, I graduated from the University at Buffalo, SUNY with a BS in Mathematical Physics, and a BA in Mathematics.
 In March 2015, I was awarded my MS in Applied Mathematics from UCR.
-I plan to earn my PhD in June 2018.
+I plan to earn my PhD in Fall 2018.

 Here is my CV.